Why Debt Free Doesn’t Make You Financially Free

 Debt is part of your cash flow in the foundational stage.
 How you handle debt has the potential to increase or decrease your cash flow and financial control, accelerating or slowing your path to time and money freedom.

-The more cash flow you have today, the more quickly you can accelerate time and money freedom.
+The more cash flow you have today, the more quickly you can accelerate and build wealth.

 How to Determine If You’re in Debt and What to Do About It